FitSNAP/FitSNAP/docs/source/Pytorch.rst

     - 1: All element types share the same network.
 Descriptors may still be different per type.
     - 2: Each element type has its own network.
     - 3: (Coming soon) One-hot encoding of element types, where each type shares the same network.

-- :code:`num_elements` number of unique atom elements, or more specifically number of unique networks.

 - :code:`manual_seed_flag` set to 0 by default, can set to 1 if want to force a random seed which is useful for debugging purposes.